C# Except Extension

 4

-The Except extension method provides a fast way to use set logic to remove all the elements from one array that are found in another array.
-This can reduce the need for developing complex foreach loops using imperative control.
+Summary.
+The Except extension method provides a fast way to use set logic.
+It removes all the elements from one IEnumerable that are found in another.